Boardwalk Budz held the first post-pandemic cannabis conference at the Showboat in Atlantic City, featuring a free market of cannabis products.

 Most of the vendors sought to be as law-abiding as possible.
 They all seem to be knowledgeable about their products and eager to advise potential customers on their optimal use.

-Among the many vendors at the free market were Jersey Shore Extracts, Thnacks, Zara’s Zooties, Bud Bandit, West Winds, the Skunk Father, Mind Leaf, and Best Damn Buds along with many others.
+Among the many vendors at Boardwalk Budz, a celebration of cannabis at the Atlantic City Boardwalk, were Jersey Shore Extracts, Thnacks, Zara’s Zooties, Bud Bandit, West Winds, the Skunk Father, Mind Leaf, and Best Damn Buds, along with many others.
 All want to get a license and criticized the slow rollout process of adult-use cannabis despite the referendum’s legalization, which they pointed to as legalizing their operations.

 Many cannabis vendors reported doing well.
 Some vendors at the free market selling CBD and Delta 8 were disappointed in sales and so by Sunday, had broken out the goods.